Tellurium: Oxocompounds

-Tellurium monoxide was first reported in 1883 as a black amorphous solid formed by the heat decomposition of TeSO_{3} in vacuum, disproportionating into tellurium dioxide, TeO_{2} and elemental tellurium upon heating.
+Tellurium monoxide was first reported in 1883 as a black amorphous solid formed by the heat decomposition of TeSO3 in vacuum, disproportionating into tellurium dioxide, TeO2 and elemental tellurium upon heating.
 Since then, however, existence in the solid phase is doubted and in dispute, although it is known as a vapor fragment; the black solid may be merely an equimolar mixture of elemental tellurium and tellurium dioxide.

 Tellurium dioxide is formed by heating tellurium in air, where it burns with a blue flame.
-Tellurium trioxide, β-TeO_{3}, is obtained by thermal decomposition of Te(OH)_{6}.
-The other two forms of trioxide reported in the literature, the α- and γ- forms, were found not to be true oxides of tellurium in the +6 oxidation state, but a mixture of Te^{4+}, OH^{−} and O_{2}^{−}.
-Tellurium also exhibits mixed-valence oxides, Te_{2}O_{5} and Te_{4}O_{9}.
+Tellurium trioxide, β-TeO3, is obtained by thermal decomposition of Te(OH)6.
+The other two forms of trioxide reported in the literature, the α- and γ- forms, were found not to be true oxides of tellurium in the +6 oxidation state, but a mixture of Te(4+), OH- and O_{2}-.
+Tellurium also exhibits mixed-valence oxides, Te2O5 and Te4O9.

-The tellurium oxides and hydrated oxides form a series of acids, including tellurous acid (H_{2}TeO_{3}), orthotelluric acid (Te(OH)_{6}) and metatelluric acid ((H_{2}TeO_{4})n).
-The two forms of telluric acid form tellurate salts containing the TeO and TeO anions, respectively.
-Tellurous acid forms tellurite salts containing the anion TeO.
+The tellurium oxides and hydrated oxides form a series of acids, including tellurous acid (H2TeO3), orthotelluric acid (Te(OH)6) and metatelluric acid ((H2TeO4)_{n}|).
+The two forms of telluric acid form tellurate salts containing the TeO_{4}(2–) and TeO_{6}(6−) anions, respectively.
+Tellurous acid forms tellurite salts containing the anion TeO_{3}(2−).